Switzerland’s Wine Festival 2019: Fête des Vignerons, Vevey

 Another group that stole people’s hearts were the red and white dressed Les Cents Suisses.
 Their entrance marching up a platform from the bowels of the arena held everyone in awe.
 For the first time les cent pour cent comprised 100 men and 100 women.
 The 200 then performed synchronized marching holding pikes which had the audience gasp in wonder.

 The finale is particularly moving as the cowherdsmen serenade each other from all sides of the arena with the traditional hymn Lyoba accompanied by dozens of alpine horns and cow bells.
-This was a goose bump moment and I noticed many of the audience showing their nostalgia for this intrinsically Swiss song.
+This was a goose bump moment and I noticed many of the audience visibly demonstrating their nostalgia for this intrinsically Swiss song.

 If you are sitting at home and need to have an experience of a lifetime do try see if you can purchase last minute tickets and fly to Geneva.
 Both Aer Lingus and Swissair fly direct.
 Vevay is approximately a 1½ hour train journey from the airport.
 The Fête des Vignerons is a once in a lifetime experience and not to be missed at any cost.